 A lot of thought and research has gone into making haircare products live up to their hype.
 If your shampoo isn’t cutting it, try a clarifying shampoo that has stronger detergents.
 This can help lift oil and leave your hair grease-free.

-However, if you love sweaty workouts or find you need to wash daily, a mild baby shampoo can be less irritating and better suited for frequent use.
+However, if you love sweaty workouts or find you need to wash daily, a mild baby shampoo can be less use.

 7. Clean your brush